 Fortunately, the caregiver was awakened by the family’s dogs, which began barking and kept barking when the patient left the backyard.
 The caregiver could locate her mother in the driveway and bring her back into the house before any harm was done.

 This is a personal experience that many caregivers might relate to, and it helps to show that wandering is a common problem for dementia patients.
 However, that incident was just the beginning of her worries.

 Now, what could she do to prevent this from happening again?

 Caregivers can do a few things to prepare for a wandering incident.

 - First, make a list of people to call on for help, and keep their phone numbers available.

-- Know the places where the person might go, and what dangers might be in your area such as busy streets, bodies of water, train tracks, etc.
+- It’s also important to know the places where your loved one is prone to wandering and what dangers might be in your area such as busy streets, bodies of water, train tracks, etc.

 - Make a list of places they may go to and ask neighbors and friends to alert you immediately if they see your loved one wandering.

 - Ask neighbors and friends to watch for the patient working alone and to notify you immediately if they see the patient wandering.